 Ruminants convert low-quality plant fibers into energy and proteins through the enteric fermentation processes exerted by the rumen microbiota.
-Enteric fermentation leads to the production of volatile fatty acids (VFA), the major source of energy for ruminants, but it also causes the emission of gases such as methane (CH_4) , carbon dioxide (CO_2) , and hydrogen (H_2) .^{1,2} Over the past 40 years, atmospheric concentration of the greenhouse gases (GHG) CH_4 and CO_2 has increased by 18% and 23% respectively,3 with similar contributions from natural and anthropogenic sources.4 The CH4 has a shorter atmospheric lifespan5 and a higher global warming potential than CO2 because of its higher radiative forcing.6 Livestockrelated CH4 emissions have grown 4-fold over the past 130 years, currently accounting for a third of global anthropogenic CH4 emissions.7 Enteric fermentation from ruminants is the main source of livestock-related CH4 emission, responsible for approximately 90% of livestock-related CH4 emissions.
-The remaining 10% comes from feed production and manure emissions.8 Livestock has a primary role in CH4 emissions, thus strategies to reduce CH4 emission are needed for a more sustainable livestock production.
-Since CH4 is a physiological product of rumen methanogenic archaea, the mitigating strategies should target CH4 production without impairing energy production and animal well-being.9 In this regard, a promising strategy is the use of tannins as dietary supplements for ruminants.10 occurring in rumen.
-Tannins are known to affect CH4 production through direct targeting of methanogenic pathways of archaea or indirect affecting feed fermentation by other rumen microorganisms, such as bacteria and protozoa whose H2 production is essential for methanogenesis.11 If properly balanced, tannins can positively affect rumen fermentation by reducing CH4 emissions and ammonia (NH3) formation while avoiding detrimental effects on the fermentation activity of rumen microbiota.12 Tannins are classified as condensed tannins (CTs) and hydrolyzable tannins (HTs).
-Both classes are able to reduce in vitro CH4 production through different mechanisms based on their molecular weights, because CTs have a higher molecular weight and ability to bind macromolecules than HTs.13 CTs are able to reduce CH4 by decreasing fiber fermentation in rumen, whereas HTs are less able to bind macromolecules but can reach CH4 reduction by more easily targeting the action of archaea methanogens, even though HTs are more degradable in rumen.^{10,14} Tannincontaining plant extracts were applied in vitro to observe the effect on rumen fermentation.^{15,16} Costa et al.17 observed that CTs from mimosa exerted a stronger reducing effect than HTs from chestnut on VFA and a selected set of rumen bacteria.
+Enteric fermentation leads to the production of volatile fatty acids (VFA), the major source of energy for ruminants, but it also causes the emission of gases such as methane $(CH_4)$ , carbon dioxide $(CO_2)$ , and hydrogen $(H_2)$ .
+Over the past 40 years, atmospheric concentration of the greenhouse gases (GHG) $CH_4$ and $CO_2$ has increased by 18% and 23% respectively, with similar contributions from natural and anthropogenic sources.
+The CH4 has a shorter atmospheric lifespan and a higher global warming potential than CO2 because of its higher radiative forcing.
+Livestockrelated CH4 emissions have grown 4-fold over the past 130 years, currently accounting for a third of global anthropogenic CH4 emissions.
+Enteric fermentation from ruminants is the main source of livestock-related CH4 emission, responsible for approximately 90% of livestock-related CH4 emissions.
+The remaining 10% comes from feed production and manure emissions.
+Livestock has a primary role in CH4 emissions, thus strategies to reduce CH4 emission are needed for a more sustainable livestock production.
+Since CH4 is a physiological product of rumen methanogenic archaea, the mitigating strategies should target CH4 production without impairing energy production and animal well-being.9 In this regard, a promising strategy is the use of tannins as dietary supplements for ruminants.

+Tannins are secondary plant metabolites able to bind feed proteins, subtracting them from the microbial degradation occurring in rumen.
+Tannins are known to affect CH4 production through direct targeting of methanogenic pathways of archaea or indirect affecting feed fermentation by other rumen microorganisms, such as bacteria and protozoa whose H2 production is essential for methanogenesis.
+If properly balanced, tannins can positively affect rumen fermentation by reducing CH4 emissions and ammonia (NH3) formation while avoiding detrimental effects on the fermentation activity of rumen microbiota.
+Tannins are classified as condensed tannins (CTs) and hydrolyzable tannins (HTs).
+Both classes are able to reduce in vitro CH4 production through different mechanisms based on their molecular weights, because CTs have a higher molecular weight and ability to bind macromolecules than HTs.
+CTs are able to reduce CH4 by decreasing fiber fermentation in rumen, whereas HTs are less able to bind macromolecules but can reach CH4 reduction by more easily targeting the action of archaea methanogens, even though HTs are more degradable in rumen.
+Tannincontaining plant extracts were applied in vitro to observe the effect on rumen fermentation.
+Costa et al. observed that CTs from mimosa exerted a stronger reducing effect than HTs from chestnut on VFA and a selected set of rumen bacteria.